CSGAMERSServices/Trailhead-Badge-and-Mix-Assignments/README.md

 * migrate the code from the controller of the TH_AssignedEntry to helpers.
 (I understand it is more in-line, but it is better practice.
 I'll leave it to your judgement.

+* Add design element to filter for items overdue or due in X number of days